-191. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy and implementation of the North/Northeast Community Development Initiative including community economic development that will stimulate investment and job creation and expand and diversify the area's commercial employment base.
+191. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative including community economic development that will stimulate investment and job creation and expand and diversify the area's commercial employment base.
 The Williams & Russell project is designed as a Cultural-Business Hub as further elaborated in Finding 122.
 The 13th Amendment complies with this policy.